astrolabsoftware/grafink/docs/Schema-Model.md

 It seems it is better to go with directed edges since support for unidirected edges is limited (https://docs.janusgraph.org/advanced-topics/advschema/)

+Ans: Edges will be Unidirectional

 2. Do we connect the vertices because they have the same property or the property and their values must match as well?

+Ans: Depends on property and rules associated with it (or its type)

 3. What properties to create indices on?

+Ans: TBD

 4. Do we create the edges only for vertices being loaded for the current batch job or we want to connect the new alerts (add edges) with the existing alerts (vertices) in Janusgraph?

+Ans: We want to connect old vertices as well.
+This might be very slow as we have to return a lot of vertices based on our ```link``` properties and add edges to each of them.